yuvaldori/gigaspaces-wiki-jekyll/xap101/event-exception-handler.markdown

 {%endinittab%}

-When you run the above example you will so the following output:
+When you run the above example you will see the following output:

 {%highlight console%}
 18:56:58.968 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the: 1 time